floating-ui/floating-ui/.changeset/tricky-coins-relax.md

 "@floating-ui/react": patch
 ---

-feat(FloatingFocusManager): add `outsideElementsInert` option to use the `inert` attribute on outside nodes when `guards=true` instead of `aria-hidden`.
+feat(FloatingFocusManager): add the `inert` attribute on outside nodes when `guards=true` instead of `aria-hidden`.
 This enables pointer modality without a backdrop.